filipdbr/ERP_spring/README.md

 ### Connecting to PostgreSQL via a Client

-To connect to the PostgreSQL database (for example, using DBeaver), use the following settings:
+To connect to the PostgreSQL database (for example, using DBeaver or PgAdmin4), use the following settings:

 * Host: localhost
 * Port: 5432